bluesky-social/pds/SANDBOX.md

 ### 🐉 Beware of dragons!

 This hasn’t been production tested yet.
-It seems to work pretty well, but who knows what’s lurking under the surface.
+It seems to work pretty well, but who knows what’s lurking under the surface — that's what this sandbox is for!
 Have patience with us as we prep for federation.

 On that note, please give us feedback either in [Issues](https://github.com/bluesky-social/atproto/issues) (actual bugs) or [Discussions](https://github.com/bluesky-social/atproto/discussions) (higher-level questions/discussions) on the [atproto repo](https://github.com/bluesky-social/atproto).